Administration and Structure

 Dr. Mac McKee is the Director of the Utah Water Research Laboratory.
 He is assisted by Dr. William J. Doucette, Associate Director.
-The UWRL is one of six units comprising the College of Engineering, under the leadership of Dean H. Scott Hinton, with the other five units organized as academic departments.
+The UWRL is one of six units comprising the College of Engineering, under the leadership of Dean Christine E. Hailey, with the other five units organized as academic departments.
 Faculty are organized within the UWRL into the Water Engineering Program and the Environmental Engineering Division.
 The research program at the UWRL is coordinated primarily with the academic program of the two divisions, Environmental Engineering Division and the Water Engineering Program.

 Environmental Engineering Division

 Water, soil, and air aspects of environmental quality and public health protection are the research thrusts of the Environmental Engineering Division.
-The Environmental Engineering Division is affiliated with both the Department of Civil and Environmental Engineering (CEE) and the Department of Biological and Irrigation Engineering (BIE).
-Dr. David K. Stevens Head.
+The Environmental Engineering Division is affiliated with both the Department of Civil and Environmental Engineering (CEE) and Biological Engineering with Dr. David K. Stevens, Head.

 The International Program involves collaboration with developing and developed nations, and involves faculty and students in both the Environmental Engineering and Water Engineering Divisions.

 The Environmental Quality Laboratory